-The existing LERF injector provides the baseline layout with the superconducting quarter cryomodule (SRF QCM) capable of accelerating up to 10 mA CW beams to 9 MeV/c [4].
-Upstream of the QCM, the layout will resemble that in CEBAF, albeit more compact starting with the polarized electron source, followed by a Wien spin rotator and a buncher cavity for longitudinal matching to the SRF QCM.
-Downstream of the QCM, a three dipole magnet chicane injects the electron beam into the first of two full-length accelerating SRF cryomodules.
+The existing LERF injector provides the baseline layout with the superconducting quarter cryomodule (Capture Linac: SRF 10 MV) capable of accelerating up to 10 mA CW beams to 9 MeV/c [4].
+Upstream of the Capture Linac, the layout will resemble that in CEBAF, albeit more compact starting with the polarized electron source, followed by a Wien spin rotator and a buncher cavity for longitudinal matching to the SRF 10 MV.
+Downstream of the SRF 10 MV, a three dipole magnet chicane injects the electron beam into the first of two full-length accelerating SRF cryomodules (60 MV each).
+The LERF electron gun will be a scaled-up version of the 130 keV inverted geometry gun

-Figure 2: LERF layout show the polarized electron and positron injectors.
+Figure 2: LERF layout of polarized e- and e+ injectors.